Web Experiences

 Zoomed in version on the entry point:

-Embedded Assistant Expanded
+Embedded Assistant when it's expanded

 Before